-- Applicants must fulfill the following requirements to be considered for entrance. into this program: - a) Fulfill all requirements for admission to Trinity Valley Community College. - b) \Students must provide documentation that they are TSI complete in all areas, are TSI exempt, or have a transcript showing TASP exemption status. - c) Students must submit minimum passing scores on each area of the designated admissions test.
-Current testing information can be found on the SGT web site at
+Applicants must fulfill the following requirements to be considered for entrance into this program:

+- 1. Fulfill all requirements for admission to Trinity Valley Community College. - 2.
+Students must provide documentation that they are TSI complete in all areas, are TSI exempt, or have a transcript showing TASP exemption status. - 3.
+Provide proof of having taken the meningitis vaccine prior to reporting to TVCC housing if living on campus - 4.
+Purchase a meal ticket.